NunoSempere/finisterrae-1T-samples/README.md

 - [ ] Have a single sample_mpi function
   - Draw sample and chunkify at the same time, rather than in two loops
 - [ ] Histogram code

+---

+Notes on histogram.

+- As a linked list?
+Easier to expand, but O(n) access time
+- As an array with some structure
+  - Much more annoying to expand
+  - Constant time access
+- Make histogram with constant ticks but very wide and later expand?
+  - Give error if it exceeds those bounds?